coolbutuseless/grrr/README.md

 ## Another Warning for People Who Didn’t Read the First Warning

-This package uses `unlockBinding()` and `assignInNamespace()` and messes with the internals of other packages which is generally frowned upon.
+This package uses `unlockBinding()` and `assignInNamespace()` and can mess with the internals of other packages.
+This is generally frowned upon.

-Furthermore, `assignInNamespace()` actually has some checks to prevent what I’m trying to do.
-Which is why `grrr` includes `sudo_assignInNamespace()` which drops some sanity checks.
+Furthermore, `assignInNamespace()` actually has some checks to prevent what this package tries to do\!
+This is why `grrr` includes `sudo_assignInNamespace()` which drops some sanity checks and and allows us to stomp all over other packages and namespaces.

-Because of these naughty things the package has to do, `grrr` will never appear on CRAN.
+Because of these devilish things the package has to do, `grrr` will never appear on CRAN.